rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - param init
 - weight decay (L2)

+I think a big problem is overfitting, esp on Switchboard.
+Should use some better regularization:
+- time warping (e.g. see also ESPnet, or our old twarp variants, and other variants)
+- weight dropout
+- variational weight noise

 Other aspects:

 - Use full train corpora, including current CV set, and use hub500 as CV set.
 (Via Tina, matters for full-sum training.)